 You don’t have to be a victim to ransomware extortionists.
 This step-by-step online training will provide you with the tools you need to significantly reduce your chances of being hit with an attack.
 And if you are attacked, this online session can help significantly reduce the penalties you could be hit with for a HIPAA violation.

 In most cases, you probably wouldn’t even realize you’ve been attacked by ransomware until it’s too late.
-Don’t wait, sign up for this must-attend online training today.
+Don’t wait, order this must-have online training today.

 Early in the 2000's John got heavily involved with HIPAA compliance as he desired to ensure his medical IT clients were compliant with the law.
 As he researched he realized most people had no idea how HIPAA compliance was to coincide with their computers.
 Over the years he has become an expert on HIPAA compliance, and as a byproduct, Meaningful Use compliance as it deals with the Security Risk Assessment which is a requirement started by Stage 1, that essentially will never end.
 His company, Med Tech USA LLC, provides private practice physicians with solutions to simplify the HIPAA compliance process.